 Check out these beautiful waterfalls in Arkansas

 Get acquainted with the hypnotizing natural phenomenon of waterfalls in Arkansas graciously provided by Mother Nature herself.
 Some of the most incredible natural waterfalls in Arkansas can be found in the Ozark and Ouachita Mountain ranges, which cover approximately two-thirds of The Natural State.
-REMEMBER: Waterfalls are at their scenic best when there has been rainfall.
+REMEMBER: Waterfalls are at their scenic best during rainy phases.
 They may not be quite as splashy during the summer months, so if you’re planning a photo shoot of a waterfall running full out, the wetter spring and winter months are best.

 A word of caution: some of these beautiful waterfalls are located in